the CNA salary: 3 Types of CNAs with big salary – Which One Are You?

 • Keep your certifications up-to-date and gain experience in various specialties.

-CNAs who pursue additional certifications and education often see an increase in salary.
+CNAs who pursue additional certifications and education often see a salary increase.
 Advanced certifications allow CNAs to take on more responsibilities and work in higher-paying healthcare environments.
 Here are some advanced certifications that can significantly boost your earning potential:

 a.
 Certified Medication Aide (CMA)